 Cons

 So should you get an electric or a gas heater?
 An oil or a propane furnace?
-Well, when choosing which heater type is best for your home, consider these three factors:
+Well, when choosing between all the types of heaters, consider these three factors:

 You want a heater designed for the size of your space so it provides the correct amount of heat.